 1 Goal Name Improve Housing Stock Goal Description Conduct homeowner rehabilitation for ten extremely low-income, fifteen low-income, nine moderate-income, and six Military Veteran households through the Towns' Housing Rehabilitation Program.
 The programs improve and maintain quality affordable housing stock within the Towns of Amherst, Cheektowaga and Tonawanda.
-CDBG: Amherst \$390,824 (includes \$190,000 Program Income) HOME: Amherst \$117,785 (\$35,000 in Program Income); Tonawanda \$252,785 (\$100,000 in Program Income); Cheektowaga \$116,385 (\$30,000 in Program Income) Previous years funding will supplement the HOME EN funding for the Residential Rehab Programs.
+CDBG: Amherst \$416,796 (includes \$185,000 Program Income) HOME: Amherst \$147,785 (\$35,000 in Program Income); Tonawanda \$382,186 (\$100,000 in Program Income); Cheektowaga \$100,00 (\$100,000 in Program Income) Previous years funding will supplement the HOME EN funding for the Residential Rehab Programs.
 Improvements for handicapped accessibility are offered through the Towns' Homeowner Rehab Programs.
 Approximately five units will be assisted for seniors agining-in-place or homeowners with physical challenges.

-2 Goal Name Promote Affordable Homeownership Goal Description Promote Home Ownership for Low-/Moderate Income Households by providing the following: purchase assistance through the Towns' First-time Home Buyer Programs; housing counseling for low-to-moderate income residents in Amherst; creation of new affordable housing through the Amherst and Cheektowaga's Acquisition/Rehab or New Construction/Resale Program. persons Homebu Through the HOME Investment Partnership Program affordable homeownership opportunities will be made available to persons with incomes below 80% median income in the Towns of Cheektowaga, Amherst and Tonawanda.
+2 Goal Name Promote Affordable Homeownership Goal Description Promote Home Ownership for Low-/Moderate Income Households by providing the following: purchase assistance through the Towns' First-time Home Buyer Programs; housing counseling for low-to-moderate income residents in Amherst; creation of new affordable housing through the Amherst and Cheektowaga's Acquisition/Rehab or New Construction/Resale Program.
+Through the HOME Investment Partnership Program affordable homeownership opportunities will be made available to persons with incomes below 80% median income in the Towns of Cheektowaga, Amherst and Tonawanda.
 The First-time Homebuyer Program will provides closing cost assistance (0% loans) to approximately six income qualifying individuals.
-The First-Time Homebuyer Program goals and HOME funding is indicated below: HOME: Cheektowaga - Assist 4 homebuyers; \$0 allocated, as \$101,000 remains in prior years allocations.
-HOME: Amherst - Assist 4 homebuyers; \$0 allocated, as \$77,000 remains in prior years allocations.
-HOME: Tonawanda - Assist 2 homebuyers; \$10,000 allocated, with \$51,000 re HOME: Tonawanda - Assist 2 homebuyers; \$10,000 allocated, with \$51,000 remaining in prior years allocations.
+The First-Time Homebuyer Program goals and HOME funding is indicated below: HOME: Cheektowaga - Assist 4 homebuyers; \$0 allocated, as \$50,143.84 remains in prior years allocations.
+HOME: Amherst - Assist 4 homebuyers; \$0 allocated, as \$101,393.90 remains in prior years allocations.
+HOME: Tonawanda - Assist 2 homebuyers; \$10,000 allocated, with \$61,588.87 remaining in prior years allocations.
 The Acquisition-Rehabilitation/New Construction-Resale program will help to expand the supply of decent, safe and affordable housing to low and moderate income households and will promote economic self-sufficiency for lower income families and individuals who are first-time homebuyers.
-The Town of Amherst and Cheektowaga will assist two households with this opportunity in 2018.
-The HOME funding for the Acquisition-Rehab/New Construction/Resale Program is allocated accordingly: HOME: Amherst - \$247,595 (includes \$100,000 in Program Income) HOME: Cheektowaga - \$156,400 (includes \$70,000 in Program Income) HOME: Cheektowaga - \$156,400 (includes \$70,000 in Program Income) Through CDBG funding Belmont Housing Resources for WNY provides a variety of counseling services to assist first-time homebuyers; help persons with credit problems to qualify for FHA insured mortgages; help persons save their homes from foreclosure with financial counseling and intervention with mortgagors; assist renters in resolving disputes with landlords; and assist those who are homeless or may become homeless.
-Amherst's CDBG funding allocated to Belmont Housing for affordable housing counseling services in 2018 is \$14,500 and is estimated to assist 150 households.
+The Towns of Amherst and Cheektowaga will assist two households with this opportunity in 2019.
+The HOME funding for the Acquisition-Rehab/New Construction/Resale Program is allocated accordingly: CDBG: Amherst - \$30,000 for acquisition only HOME: Amherst - \$279,401 (includes \$100,000 in Program Income) HOME: Cheektowaga - \$282,186 (includes \$0 in Program Income) Through CDBG funding Belmont Housing Resources for WNY provides a variety of counseling services to assist first-time homebuyers; help persons with credit problems to qualify for FHA insured mortgages; help persons save their homes from foreclosure with financial counseling and intervention with mortgagors; assist renters in resolving disputes with landlords; and assist those who are homeless or may become homeless.
+Amherst's CDBG funding allocated to Belmont Housing for affordable housing counseling services in 2019 is \$16,500 and is estimated to assist 150 households.